JimvandeVen/web-app-from-scratch-18-19/README.md

 # Web App From Scratch @cmda-minor-web 18-19

-In this course I'm building a web application without frameworks or unnececairy librarys.
-So, as much as pussible, with plain html, css and javascript.
-The endproduct is a modular prototype for a single-page web app.
-Data is called from an external API and where nececairy manipulated and rendered in the web app.
+In this course I'm building a web application without frameworks or unnecessary libraries.
+So, as much as possible, with plain html, css and javascript.
+The end product is a modular prototype for a single-page web app.
+Data is called from an external API and where necessary manipulated and rendered in the web app.
 I'll learn to bring structure to my code and how to build a prototype from scratch.
 With this knowledge I will understand better how existing API's, libraries and frameworks work.

 [DEMO](https://gifted-albattani-e5c23d.netlify.com/)